cair/GraphTsetlinMachine/README.md

   <img width="75%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/MessagePassing.png">
 </p>

-When a node receives a message, it adds the message to its properties.
+When a node receives a message, it appends the message to its properties.
 In this manner, the messages supplement the node properties with contextual information.

 ### Logical Reasoning With Nested Clauses